rrodrigonuez/WP-Block-Referrer-Spam/wp-block-referrer-spam/README.txt

 == Changelog ==

+= 1.3 =
+* Fixed issues with cronjob

+= 1.2 =
+* Close .htaccess file after removing markers

 = 1.1 =
 * Renamed internal functions to ensure compatilibity

 = 1.0 =
 * Initial public release

+== Upgrade Notice ==

+= 1.3 =
+This version solves some issues when the plugin tries to modify .htaccess file automatically throug cronjob tasks.
+Please, update to the latest version to ensure a good functionality of the plugin.

+= 1.2 =
+This version solves some issues when the plugin tries to modify .htaccess file.
+Please, update to the latest version to ensure a good functionality of the plugin.